Kaohsiung: Railway

+Since 2007, Taiwan High Speed Rail has served Kaohsiung via Zuoying HSR station.
+On January 4, 2023, the Pingtung HSR extension was approved by Premier Su Zhenchang, and the High Speed Rail extension was confirmed to bypass central Kaohsiung City and Kaohsiung Main Station.

 Sports

 Kaohsiung is home to Taiwan's largest international-class stadium, the National Stadium, with a maximum capacity of 55,000 seats, as well as Kaohsiung Arena.
 The city hosted the 2009 World Games at the National Stadium.
 Nearly 6,000 athletes, officials, coaches, referees and others from 103 countries participated in the 2009 Kaohsiung World Games.

 Taiwan's Chinese Professional Baseball League has a professional baseball team, TSG Hawks, based in Kaohsiung.

 Kaohsiung also has two professional basketball teams, the Kaohsiung Aquas of the T1 League and the Kaohsiung 17LIVE Steelers of the P. League+.
 Kaohsiung was also home to the Kaohsiung Truth of the ASEAN Basketball League.
 They were the first team in the history of the league that was based outside Southeast Asia.
 The team folded in 2017.

 Other recent major sporting events held by Kaohsiung include: